London Marathon: Course

 The marathon is run over a largely flat course around the River Thames, and spans 42.195 km.
+The course gains only 278 ft in elevation and is widely regarded as one of the fastest marathon courses in the world.

 The route has markers at one mile intervals.
-Although the race publicity (athlete advice, timing charts and so on) is mile-oriented, the individual timing splits that are available to competitors after the event are kilometre-oriented.
+Although the race publicity (athlete advice, timing charts and so on) is mile-orientated, the individual timing splits that are available to competitors after the event are kilometre-oriented.

 The course begins at three separate points: the 'red start' in southern Greenwich Park on Charlton Way, the 'green start' in St John's Park, and the 'blue start' on Shooter's Hill Road.
 From these points around Blackheath at 35 m above sea level, south of the River Thames, the route heads east through Charlton.
 The three courses converge after 4.5 km in Woolwich, close to the Royal Artillery Barracks.

 As the runners reach the 10 km, they pass by the Old Royal Naval College and head towards Cutty Sark drydocked in Greenwich.
 Heading next into Deptford and Surrey Quays/Rotherhithe in the Docklands, and out towards Bermondsey, competitors race along Jamaica Road before reaching the half-way point as they cross Tower Bridge.
 Running east again along The Highway through Wapping, competitors head up towards Limehouse and into Mudchute in the Isle of Dogs via Westferry Road, before heading into Canary Wharf.

 As the route leads away from Canary Wharf into Poplar, competitors run west down Poplar High Street back towards Limehouse and on through Commercial Road.
 They then move back onto The Highway, onto Lower and Upper Thames Streets.
 Heading into the final leg of the race, competitors pass The Tower of London on Tower Hill.
 In the penultimate mile along The Embankment, the London Eye comes into view, before the athletes turn right into Birdcage Walk to complete the final 352 m, catching the sights of Big Ben and Buckingham Palace, and finishing in The Mall alongside St. James's Palace.
 This final section of the route formed part of the 2012 Olympic Marathon Course.